joagre/bespoke/doc/prepare_image.md

 sudo ip addr add 192.168.7.1/24 dev enxdecde80060f0 sudo ip link set enxdecde80060f0 up
 ```
+NOTE: The network manager on the host may now and then remove this
+addres automatically.
+For your own good.
+Fucking retard.
+Renaming
+ethernet-over-usb interfaces to `usbeth` solves this.
+More on that
+below.

 * On host: `ping 192.168.7.1`
 * On Pi: `ping 192.168.7.2`
-* On host: Temporary let Pi use the host as a default gateway:
+* On host: Make it possible for the Pi to use the host as a default
+  gateway:

 ```
 sudo sysctl -w net.ipv4.ip_forward=1